-She was the 2010 and 2016 National Marathon Champion, 2013 National Half-Marathon Champion, and has placed top seven at recent international marathons, Toronto (2012, 2013, 2016) and Rotterdam (2012, 2015).
+She was the 2010 and 2016 National Marathon Champion, 2013 National Half-Marathon Champion, and has placed top seven at recent international marathons, Ottawa (2019), Boston (2018), Toronto (2012, 2013, 2016) and Rotterdam (2012, 2015).

 Krista was the 2012 and 2016 Canada Running Series Champion, and runner-up in 2013.

 She received the Frank Tomlin Memorial Award for the Brantford Sportsperson of the Year in 2013 and 2016.